surifirstpin/biplus_documentation/docs/How to browse reports.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/b0099f7179ee34c8f8492190d526ece2479b23b6/images/browse_rep3.png)

-In **Save Explore page, add the newly added filters in filter section and to update the changes made.
+In **Save Explore page**, add the newly added filters in filter section and to update the changes made.
 Click **Update** button, use **Save as** to save the report with different name.

 ![